Atlas - San Francisco's Japantown

-This map shows 16-20 blocks of San Francisco's Western Addition in 1940.
-The center of the Japanese American business district was at the intersection of Post and Buchanan Streets (as it is in 2008).
+In 1940 the center of the Japanese American business district was at the intersection of Post and Buchanan Streets (as it is in 2018).
 Seemingly, every business within a block of this corner was Nikkei-run.
 But the Nikkei presence extended some distance in all directions – the Buddhist Temple and Catholic Church were off to the northeast (upper left), and there was a scattering of businesses on upper Fillmore (and several more a block farther north, off the map).
 There are additional Japanese institutions beyond the map, such as Pine United Methodist Church (several blocks east on Pine Street near Polk and Larkin; today out in the Richmond District).

 The largest Christian congregation, the Reformed and Evangelical Church (now merged with United Church of Christ) was located on Post Street in a big, old Congregational Church.
 This church was larger by far than most other rooms, and was used by other groups for large community events.
 The Community Hall next door (built in 1924) later became the Hokubei Maininchi Newspaper building (scheduled to be demolished late 2007).
 The Soto Zen temple took over the former Ohabai Shalome Synagogue just a few years earlier (1934); today this has been restored as Kokoro Assisted Living Facility.